MuhammedKalkan/Portal/README.md

 Comments and inputs are quite welcome.
 You can follow progress from issues and here

-## Latest News (21.02.2017)
+## Latest News (07.03.2017)

+Please visit blog and share your ideas about "Is there a matter with Matterhorn?"
+[HERE](http://blog.terrainserver.com/).

 Everest and wide around it has been generated using SRTM 30 data.
 You can check it out from and compare it with the STK Terrain [HERE](http://cesiumjs.org/Cesium/Apps/Sandcastle/?src=Hello%20World.html&label=Showcases&gist=35700c25799f93225d0c521a20272d7e)
 .

-Now there is a blog about this project which will get updates more frequently [HERE](http://blog.terrainserver.com/).

 Currently there are 2 datasets in Heightmap and QuantizedMesh format.